ruapotato/Lavinder/docs/manual/hacking.rst

 Second X Session
 ================

-Some users prefer to test Qtile in a second, completely separate X session:
+Some users prefer to test Lavinder in a second, completely separate X session:
 Just switch to a new tty and run ``startx`` normally to use the ``~/.xinitrc`` X startup script.